 What is a Fire Door Inspection?

-The Importance Of Fire Door Checks
+The Importance of Fire Door Assessments

 Fire doors are specially designed and constructed doors with the sole purpose of preventing smoke, flames, and toxic gas from spreading within a building.
 This allows more time for individuals within the premises to safely evacuate and minimizes property damage in the event of a fire.
 As an integral part of a building’s passive fire protection system, fire doors are fire-resistant and can be made from metal, wood, or gypsum.
 They are tested to ensure they can withstand certain levels of fire and heat.